Updated February 11, 2023

 You can modify it for your child as you need to.

 Our kid sometimes does these q-tip activities over a few days.

-Your toddler will almost certainly enjoy doing this with you, and you’ll end up with some great memories.
+Your toddler will certainly enjoy doing this with you, and you’ll have some great memories.

 Be sure to display their finished q-tip painting, children love to see their artwork throughout the house.